-Trump attacks Nordstrom in tweet after retailer dropped Ivanka's clothing line
+Trump attacks Nordstrom in tweet after retailer dropped Ivanka's fashion line

 In a tweet this morning, he attacked Nordstrom, saying:

-Nordstrom said Thursday that it would stop carrying Ivanka Trump merchandise this season, citing the line’s sales performance.
+Nordstrom had said Thursday that it would stop carrying Ivanka Trump merchandise this season, citing the line’s sales performance.
+The Seattle-based retailer said it would sell off remaining inventory but did not purchase more for the season.
+Nordstrom declined to say if the decision was permanent.

 Most Read Stories